jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Theories/React/BoB_polymer_storage_and_memory.rst

     (close un-needed theories, or adjust their parameters so they don't use as much storage).

-You will get brief hints along these lines in the theory log if you run out of parameters.
+.. note:: You will get brief hints along these lines in the theory log if you run out of parameters.